 “Two oh two: Come to the door with your hands in the air” said the heavyset middle-aged man in the dark-blue uniform, his amplified voice echoing up and down the quiet, darkened streets.
 After a short pause, the command was repeated exactly, then repeated again.
 For the next three hours, this scene played over and over, every fifteen minutes, until someone up the chain of command ruled “enough,” and they went in.

 In such a situation you immediately start going over all the possibilities.
-Your thoughts automatically veer straight to the dark side, where they they dwell on the worst scenarios imaginable.
+Your thoughts automatically veer to the dark side, where they they dwell on the worst scenarios imaginable.
 Home invasion, robbery gone wrong, hostage situation.
 You imagine wild-eyed desperadoes raving madly as their captives cower or lay dead in their own blood.
-Alternatively you consider that maybe some poor fellow had a meltdown after a rotten day, and that now, after an ill-fated outburst, things had gone, very publicly, from bad to much worse.
+Alternatively you consider that maybe some poor fellow had a meltdown after a very bad no good rotten day, and that now, after an ill-fated outburst, things had gone from bad to worse, very publicly.

-Naturally, I was concerned, but the more immediate preoccupation was with the fact that my driveway was completely blocked, potentially derailing plans for the evening.
+Naturally, I was concerned, but the more immediate preoccupation was with the fact that my driveway was blocked by official vehicles, potentially derailing plans for the evening.
 As I considered this inconvenience, in response to some kind of change in the situation the police tightened their cordon a little, condensing around the house that was the focus of their attention, unseen around the corner.
 This development left almost but not quite enough room to squeeze out should I decide to leave.

 At this point there seemed to be some very mixed signals being given.
 On the one hand there was an awful lot of hardware assembled, which suggested that something big was happening.
 But on the other hand there was also a very visible lack of urgency.
 Lots of milling around, standing with hands in pockets, waiting.
 Nobody seemed all that concerned.